Press freedom: Journalists end up in jail for reporting on coronavirus crisis | DW | 14.12.2020

 Five journalists were facing death sentences as of December 1, one of whom — Iranian journalist Ruhollah Zam — was executed on December 12.
 The other four were in the custody of the Houthi rebels in Yemen.

 RSF counted 54 media workers who had been kidnapped in Syria, Iraq and Yemen; some of them have not been heard from in years.
-Another four journalists disappeared under unexplained circumstances during 2020 — one in Iraq, one in the Democratic Republic of Congo, one in Mozambique and one in Peru.
+Another four journalists disappeared under unexplained circumstances in 2020 — one in Iraq, one in Congo, one in Mozambique and one in Peru.